Home

 The Catcher in the Rye

 A first-person narrative by Holden Caulfield, or rather, a dialogue between Holden and the reader, this novel is unique in literature by the apparent absence of the author.
-Salinger's authorship is not an exercise in control, but an exercise in presentation.
+Salinger's authorship is not an exercise in control in Catcher, but an exercise in presentation.
 The result is an intimacy between the main character and the reader (as they participate in the story) which is rare in literature.
 Rare too, is the mechanism by which the narration, rather than explaining the plot, becomes the plot itself.
 The weaving together of these unusual literary tactics gift the reader with the rare position of actually being a major character of the book, making its reading an intensely personal experience.

-Most readers first experience Catcher when they are young.
-If testimony is any indication, its impact is usually profound at an early age.
-The reading of this book often lingers on as one of the more pleasant memories of youth and the bond which is formed between the reader and Holden's character often survives the years.
-Consequently, if one re-reads Catcher at a later stage of life they not only re-establish that bond with an old friend, but re-establish a bond with their younger selves.
+Because The Catcher in the Rye has been adopted by so many American school cirriculums, most readers first experience the novel when they are young.
+Perhaps because the character of Holden Calufield is himself an adolescent in the book, its impact is especially profound at an early age.
+As a result, the reading of The Catcher in the Rye often lingers on as one of the more pleasant memories of youth and the bond which is formed between the reader and Holden's character often survives the years.
+Consequently, if one re-reads Catcher at a later stage of life they not only re-establish that bond with an old friend, but often re-establish a bond with their younger selves.

 But the joy of Catcher goes beyond this.
-In re-reading The Catcher in the Rye, one often discovers a Holden Caulfield who has also altered with the years.
+In re-reading The Catcher in the Rye , one often discovers a Holden Caulfield who has also altered with the years.
 This is a novel which constantly molds itself to the reader.
 It is a literary fishes and loaves.
 Just as familiarity with Holden's character does not diminish his complexity, or familiarity with ourselves does not diminish our own mystery, the gift of self-discovery that this novel offers is not diminished by time.

 Comin' thro' the Rye